 Every long-term gardener I know has just a few favorite tools.
 There are so many gizmos available, but we gravitate back to the same essentials for a majority of garden tasks.
 What these are depends on what you’re growing.

-While older tools can be long-lasting, repairable, and inexpensive, they also tend to be quite heavy.
+While older tools can be long-lasting, repairable, and inexpensive, they also tend to be quite heavy and hard on the arms and hands.
 In recent years I’ve come to prefer newer tools.

 8Extend the Growing Seasons